 There are two things drummers tend to collect: snare drums and cymbals!
 The reason is because they are the easiest way to add variety to your drum sound.
 In the many decades I’ve played drums, I have collected and modified a wide variety of cymbals and so I thought I would share my experiences with you.

-So, how do you make your cymbals sound better, unique and different?
 Proper playing technique is usually the best way to improve the sound of your cymbals.
-Other factors also affect the sound of your cymbals including cymbal condition, hardware maintenance and modifications like various muffling techniques and extreme methods like drilling holes and riveting.
+Other factors also affect the sound of your cymbals including cymbal condition, cymbal cleanliness, hardware maintenance and modifications like various muffling techniques and extreme methods like drilling holes and riveting.

 My recommendation is always to start with non-invasive changes before attempting more permanent modifications.
 That said, my goal with this article is to give you a complete rundown of all available options in order to get the most out of your cymbals.